CVHvn/Mario_PPO_RND/README.md

 * Reward System

   - Reward scaling can have a big impact on training.
 A good scaling strategy helps the agent learn better, but requires a lot of tuning.
 We could try scaling the reward to ranges like \[-1, 1] or \[-5, 5].
 However, I currently don’t have enough resources to tune the reward system.
+  - Intrinsic reward scaling have a big impact on training.
+Without normalize, RND almost doesn't work because the output is too small.
+As mentioned above, there are 3 ways: min-max scaling, dividing the running std of the intrinsic reward, and dividing the running std of the intrinsic return:
+    - In this project, I use min-max scaling because it works.
+    - Dividing the running std of the intrinsic return doesn't work well (I tried).
+    - Dividing the running std of the intrinsic reward might work well (I haven't tried).
+    - However, if you want to use running std (both ways), you need to be careful in updating and dividing (you should refer to other RND projects or test it yourself), if you divide the running std from the beginning, the algorithm will be quite bad.

 * One Agent for All Stages